harshith20/emotion_detector/README.md

 ## Objective
 I want to create an app where user can write his/her diary and analyze themself with the help of sentiment analysis algorithm.

-## Machine learning algo
+## Ml_algo
 -I have developed emotion detection model using TFIDF  vectorization method .
 I have used word2vec and doc 2 vec too but  got more accuracy with TFIDF vectorizer.

-TFIDF  vectorizer is easy to use method https://towardsdatascience.com/natural-language-processing-feature-engineering-using-tf-idf-e8b9d00e7e76 Removed  stop words  using NLTK  and cleaned text before vectorizing the text Used Random forest classification as it is good at large data sets
+TFIDF  vectorizer is easy to use method https://towardsdatascience.com/natural-language-processing-feature-engineering-using-tf-idf-e8b9d00e7e76

+Removed  stop words  using NLTK  and cleaned text before vectorizing the text.
+Used Random forest classification as it is good at large data sets.

 ## Backend
 I’ve used Flask  to develop the  web app.
-And chose SQLITE as database connecting method as  I’m restricting maximum no of users
+And chose SQLITE as database connecting method as  I’m restricting maximum no of users .
 Created Two tables login and diary for data storage  .I’ve created triggers to keep both tables in sync

 ## Frontend